 In terms of torrenting, Betternet seems fairly ambivalent at first glance.
 They have support pages that discuss how to use ‘Torrents Safely and Anonymously’, and they offer unlimited bandwidth with the premium version.

-However, they also share data if required to by law, so we’d look elsewhere if you download torrents regularly.
+However, they also share data if required to by law, so we’d look elsewhere if you plan to download torrents regularly.
 As the website states:

 “Subject to the foregoing, we may share your information if we are required to do so by applicable law; to comply with our legal obligations; to comply with legal process; and to respond to valid law enforcement requests relating to a criminal investigation, or alleged or suspected illegal activity that may expose Pango, you, or any of our other users to legal liability.”

-The limited number of server locations aren’t going to be helpful if you’re aiming to avoid censorship; especially if you’re using the free version of Betternet.
+The limited number of server locations isn’t going to be helpful if you’re aiming to avoid censorship; especially if you’re using the free version of Betternet.

-As there’s no way to tell if the connection has dropped during use, it could potentially be dangerous depending on your region, or you could get in trouble with local authorities and your ISP while torrenting files.
+As there’s no way to tell if the connection has dropped during use, it could potentially be dangerous depending on your region, or you could get in trouble with local authorities and your internet service provider while torrenting files.